 Upon election to the Board at the 2006 Annual Shareholders' Meeting on June 2, 2006, each Non-Management Director received an annual equity award of Shares with a market value of \$140,000 on the date of grant for the Board term ending at the 2007 Annual Shareholders' Meeting.
 This annual equity award was paid directly in Shares or deferred in stock units under the Director Compensation Plan, as elected by each Non-Management Director.
 In addition, each Non-Management Director elected to the Board at the 2006 Annual Shareholders' Meeting was entitled to receive an annual retainer of \$60,000, payable in arrears in equal quarterly installments for the Board term ending at the 2007 Annual Shareholders' Meeting.
-This annual retainer could be taken in cash, Shares, deferred in stock units under the Director Compensation Plan, as elected by the director.
+This annual retainer could be taken in cash, Shares, deferred in stock units under the Director Compensation Plan, or deferred to an interest-credited account under the Director Compensation Plan, as elected by the director.
 Non-Management Directors who were appointed to the Board after the 2006 Annual Shareholders' Meeting and before the 2007 Annual Shareholders' Meeting were entitled to receive a prorated portion of both the annual equity award and annual retainer.